aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 ### API key rotation

-All API keys must be rotated on a **30-day** cycle.
-We will **close keys that have not been rotated in time**.
-Keys will also be closed when a project ends, when a user leaves AAU, when a user's role changes, or where there is suspicion of incorrect or unauthorised use.
+Rotate each API key at least every **30 days**.
+Deactivate the key when the project ends, you leave AAU, your role changes, or you suspect misuse.
+AAU can revoke any API key at any time.

 **How to rotate a key:** In AI Studio, select the correct workspace.
 Go to **API Keys** → **My API keys** and use **Rotate key**.
 Then update your code with the new key.

-If you suspect that an API key has been compromised or misused, you must immediately **revoke** the key and notify us.
-See [Responsible use of Mistral](/mistral/guides/responsible-use/#5-using-the-api).
+If you suspect that an API key has been compromised or misused, revoke it at once and notify us.
+See [Responsible use of Mistral](/mistral/guides/responsible-use/#using-the-api) and [T&C §5](/mistral/terms-and-conditions/#5-api-keys).

 ## Cost Estimation Before a Large Run